 Although you may sound outdated, yes, officially realty has the same definition and grammatical uses as real estate.
 These terms can be used interchangeably to describe the same thing.

-Currently, the word realty is synonymous with real estate, but it is more commonly used to describe services rendered from a real estate agent.
+Currently, the word realty is synonymous with real estate, but it is more commonly used to describe services rendered by a real estate agent.
 There is no official re-defining of the word yet, but we may see that change in the future.

 What is a Real Estate Agent?